tizenorg/profile.ivi.cowhide/README.md

 The volume button (last one on the right), will show you the pop-up window that feature sliders and a `Seat Selector`.

+## Testing

+To run the unit tests, you will need `phantomjs`.
+You can install it on Ubuntu
+with:

+    apt-get install phantomjs

+Then run:

+    ./tests/run.sh